#ResearchNote – The Forgotten Few: The Royal Australian Air Force and the Korean Air War – A Historiographical Note

 Aerial view of the aircraft revetments at Phan Rang airbase in July 1967.
 No. 2 Squadron RAAF Canberra bombers are parked in the bays located in the immediate foreground.
 (Source: Australian War Memorial)

 Given much of the above, how would a more integrated and cohesive account of Vietnam’s air wars look?
-First, from an Australian perspective, we need to move away from focusing solely on the Australian experience of Vietnam.
-As Thomas Richardson argued, such perspectives distort our view of Australian ‘success or failure’ in Vietnam.[18]
-This applies as much to the RAAF as it does to the Australian Army.
+First, from an Australian perspective, we need to move away from focusing solely on the Australian experience of the Vietnam War.
+As Thomas Richardson argued, such perspectives distort our view of Australia’s ‘success or failure’ in Vietnam.[18]
+This applies equally to the RAAF and the Australian Army.
 Second, with regard to the broader picture of air operations over Vietnam, consideration of the experience of non-US units would help inform wider discussions on the character and challenges of coalition air operations in this period by considering issues such as cooperation and friction.
-While official and authorised accounts touch on some of these challenges, their desire to bring the Australian experience to the fore using a functional approach to history based on roles undertaken by the RAAF limit how far they could analyse these issues.[19]
+While official and authorised accounts address some of these challenges, their aim of foregrounding the Australian experience through a functional approach to history, based on the RAAF’s roles, limits how far they can analyse these issues.[19]

 Some indication of how to produce such a history can be gleaned from Paget’s work on No. 2 Squadron operations.
-Paget rightly noted that the experience of No. 2 Squadron highlighted issues such as command and control, standardisation, tactics, training and procedures, and sustaining operations.
-However, these themes can be analysed further using other examples of Australia’s experience in Vietnam.
+Paget rightly noted that the experience of No. 2 Squadron highlighted issues in command and control, standardisation, tactics, training and procedures, and the sustainment of operations.
+However, these themes can be further analysed through additional examples of Australia’s experience in Vietnam.
 For example, the experience of RAAF officers on secondment as airborne Forward Air Controllers offers a valuable opportunity to understand how lessons are learnt and shared between air forces.
-Similarly, before the deployment of No. 2 Squadron, No. 35 Squadron was already fully integrated into the USAF command and control apparatus.
-Moreover, unlike No. 2 Squadron, No. 35 Squadron operated a type of aircraft that the US would not deploy to South Vietnam until later in the war.
-However, it appears the USAF did not take the opportunity to study the RAAF’s use of the Caribou, which opens questions as to why that might have been.[20]
+Similarly, before the deployment of No. 2 Squadron, No. 35 Squadron was already fully integrated into the USAF command-and-control apparatus.
+Moreover, unlike No. 2 Squadron, No. 35 Squadron operated an aircraft type that the US would not deploy to South Vietnam until later in the war.
+However, it appears that the USAF did not take the opportunity to study the RAAF’s use of the Caribou, which raises questions about why this might have been.[20]
 As such, understanding the experience of No. 35 Squadron would further enrich our understanding of the air wars over Vietnam by exploring cultural issues that either help or retard the lessons learnt process.
-Finally, we must consider what the deployment of RAAF air assets to Vietnam delivered to the overall war effort given that, for example, during February 1968, at the height of the Tet Offensive, the Air Force only accounted for around one per cent of all attack sorties flown.[21]
+Finally, we must consider what the deployment of RAAF air assets to Vietnam contributed to the overall war effort, given that, for example, during February 1968, at the height of the Tet Offensive, the Air Force accounted for only around one per cent of all attack sorties flown.[21]
 This was undoubtedly a significant effort for the RAAF.
-Still, it also highlights the problem of only deploying singular unit types rather than a more cohesive operational package of several squadrons of the same type.
+Still, it highlights the problem of deploying only single unit types rather than a cohesive operational package comprising several squadrons of the same type.
 As such, within the context of wider coalition operations, we must further question why the RAAF deployed the force it did and how it sought to influence and shape ongoing operations.

 Dr Ross Mahoney is the Editor-in-Chief of From Balloons to Drones.
 He is an independent scholar specialising in the history of war with particular reference to the use of air power and the history of air warfare.
 He is currently the Senior Historian within the City Architecture and Heritage Team at Brisbane City Council in Australia.
 He has nearly 20 years of experience in the education, museum and heritage sectors in Australia and the United Kingdom.
 Between 2013 and 2017, he was the inaugural Historian at the Royal Air Force Museum in the UK.
 In Australia, he has worked as a Historian for the Department of Veterans’ Affairs and taught at the Strategic and Defence Studies Centre at The Australian National University based at the Australian War College.
 His research interests are focused on the history of war, specifically on the history of air power and air warfare, military leadership and command, military culture, and the history and development of professional military education.
 He also maintains an interest in transport history.
 He has published numerous articles, chapters and encyclopedia entries, edited two books, and delivered papers on three continents.
 His website is here, and he can be found on Twitter at @airpowerhistory.